-I can't make the upcoming program, are there going to be other dates available?
+I can't make the upcoming program.
+Will there be other dates available?

-Yes, every couple of weeks a new course will open up.
-Please just drop us a note at email@example.com sharing your interest and we will notify you as soon as new dates are confirmed.
+Yes, we open a new course every few weeks.
+Please email firstname.lastname@example.org sharing your interest.
+We will notify you as soon as new dates are confirmed.

 Are these foods suitable for pregnant or breastfeeding women?

-Yes, fermented foods that are produced safely (following our guidelines) are safe to eat while pregnant or breastfeeding in small amounts (1-2 servings a day).
-Kombucha would be the only fermented food that might be a little controversial, although there are no large-scale studies on the effects of drinking kombucha during pregnancy, it may be best to avoid kombucha during pregnancy and breastfeeding because of its small alcohol content, caffeine content, and lack of pasteurization.
+Yes, fermented foods that follow our guidelines are safe to eat while pregnant or breastfeeding in small amounts (1-2 servings a day).
+Kombucha is the only fermented food that might be controversial, although there are no large-scale studies on the effects of drinking kombucha during pregnancy.
+It may be best to avoid kombucha during pregnancy and breastfeeding because of its small alcohol content, caffeine content, and lack of pasteurization.

 Do fermented foods have alcohol in them?

-During the fermentation processes beneficial bacteria produce lactic acid, ethanol (a form of alcohol), and carbon dioxide.
-Fermented fruits and beverages (water kefir and ginger beer) are likely to contain alcohol, from .5% to 2%, while low sugar/starch ferments such as sauerkraut probably do not have nearly as much.
-Kombucha is an open ferment and thus has less alcohol content in it, less than 0.5%.
+During the fermentation process, beneficial bacteria produce lactic acid, ethanol (a form of alcohol), and carbon dioxide.
+Fermented fruits and beverages (water kefir and ginger beer) are likely to contain alcohol, from 0.5% to 2%, and low sugar/starch ferments such as sauerkraut probably do not have nearly as much.
+Kombucha is an open ferment and thus has less alcohol content in it (>0.5%).